Frequently Asked Questions

 What about hazing?

 All fraternity and sorority members experience a period of orientation.
-During this time, your student and other new members will participate in weekly meetings to learn about the university and the fraternity/sorority history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates) and the initiated members.
-ALL FRATERNITY AND SORORITY POLICIES FORBID HAZING, and are committed to a membership education period that instills a sense of responsibility and commitment in the new members.
+During this time, your student, and other new members, will participate in weekly meetings to learn about the University and the fraternity/sorority history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates) and the initiated members.
+All fraternities and sororities have polices that forbid hazing, and are committed to a membership education period that instills a sense of responsibility and commitment in the new members.
 This period will assist your student in overcoming some of the concerns about success in college.
-Hazing is against the law in the State of Utah and is taken seriously by the University of Utah, the Office of the Dean of Students, and the governing councils.
+Hazing is against the law in the State of Utah and is taken seriously by the University of Utah, Office of the Dean of Students, the Office of Fraternity and Sorority Life, and the governing councils.
 The University of Utah has a zero-tolerance policy regarding hazing.

 How are chapters managed?
 Who is actually in charge?

 Fraternity and sorority members are elected to officer positions and manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees and by alumni advisors.
-All of our fraternities and sororities are also part of an (inter)national organization that offers support, advice, and direction through paid professional staff members and regional volunteers.
-Additionally, the Office of the Dean of Student has two staff members and one graduate assistant has who are charged with supporting the organizations and students involved in fraternities and sororities.
+All of our fraternities and sororities are also part of an inter/national organization that offers support, advice, and direction through paid professional staff members and regional volunteers.
+Additionally, the Office of Fraternity and Sorority Life has professional staff members who are charged with supporting the organizations and students involved in fraternities and sororities.